Patiencewantae123/chrome-extensions-samples/README.md

-Here's a revised version of your README.md file with attractive icons and enhanced formatting:

----

 # Chrome Extensions Samples

 🔧 **Official samples for Chrome Extensions** and the deprecated **Chrome Apps platform**.
 For more details on Chrome Apps, refer to the [Chromium blog](https://blog.chromium.org/2020/08/changes-to-chrome-app-support-timeline.html).